Chairman's introduction to governance

 Principle 2 – Seek to understand and meet shareholder needs and expectations

-The Board as a whole is responsible for ensuring that a dialog is maintained with shareholders based on the mutual understanding of objectives.
+The Board as a whole is responsible for ensuring that a dialogue is maintained with shareholders based on the mutual understanding of objectives.

-Members of the Board meet with major shareholders on a regular basis, including presentations after the Company’s announcement of the year-end results and at the half year.
+Members of the Board meet with major shareholders on a regular basis, including presentations after the Group’s announcement of the year-end results and at the half year.

-In addition to regulatory news announcements the directors have published the annual report and accounts, the annual results presentation, the half year results and announcements on new contract wins.
+In addition to regulatory news announcements the Directors have published the annual report and accounts, the annual results presentation, the half year results and announcements on new contract wins as they arise.

-In the period from 1 April 2017 to the date of this corporate governance statement, the following activities and engagements with stakeholders were carried out with a view to communicating the Company’s business model, strategy and values and to understanding the needs and expectations of those stakeholders:
+In the period from 1 April 2019 to the date of this corporate governance statement, the following activities and events with stakeholders have been arranged with the view to:

-The Board is kept informed of the views of shareholders and other stakeholders at each Board meeting through a report from the Chief Executive together with formal feedback on shareholders’ views gathered and supplied by the Company’s advisers.
-The views of private and smaller shareholders, typically arising from the AGM or from direct contact with the Company, are also communicated to the Board on a regular basis.
+The Board is kept informed of the views of shareholders and other stakeholders at each monthly Board meeting through a report from the Chief Executive Officer together with formal feedback on shareholders’ views gathered and supplied by the Group’s advisers.
+The views of private and smaller shareholders, typically arising from the AGM or from direct contact with the Group, are also communicated to the Board on a regular basis.

-Mr Peter Simmonds is available to shareholders if they have concerns where contact through the normal channel of Chief Executive has failed to resolve or for which such contact is inappropriate.
-Mr Simmonds can be contacted through the UK head office contact information shown on our website.
+P Simmonds is available to shareholders if they have concerns where contact through the normal channel of Chief Executive Officer has failed to resolve or for which such contact is inappropriate.
+P Simmonds can be contacted through the UK head office contact information shown on our website.

 Constructive use of the AGM

 The Board uses the AGM to communicate with private and institutional investors and welcomes their participation.
-Eight members of the Board attended the Company’s AGM held on 23 August 2018.
+At these meetings, shareholders are asked to confirm that their questions have been successfully answered.

 Principle 3 – Take into account wider stakeholder and social responsibilities and their implications for long-term success